Onyx Advert - August 1981

 Although the C8000 became the first microcomputer to use an 8" Winchester disk drive[2], thanks to Doug Broiles's IMI connection, the machine the company really wanted to produce was waiting upon Zilog's Z8000 processor, which the chip company was promising would be widely available by the January of 1980.

 Onyx's eventual 16-bit machine - the C8002 - started shipping around April of 1980.
-It was essentially a C8001, but came with plug-in board hosting the Z8000, which was also made available as an upgrade to existing C8001 users.
+It was essentially a C8000 - now renamed as the C8001 - but came with plug-in board hosting the Z8000, which was also made available as an upgrade to existing C8001 users.
 Co-founder Marsh said:

 "When [Zilog's Z8000] does become available in the quantities we need, we'll just plug in the Z8000 board as an upgrade, keeping the Z80 in the system to handle disk and tape.
 The RAM will be used as a cache for tape or disk"

-The C8002 shipped with Western Digital's version of Unix, which supported up to eight users.
-This made Onyx one of the very first sellers of a microcomputer-based Unix system.
+Shipping Unix on the C8002 made Onyx one of the very first sellers of a microcomputer-based Unix system.

 Onyx eventually merged with its Winchester disk supplier IMI Systems Incorporated to become Onyx+IMI Inc. This company was in turn merged into Corvus, a company famous for its Omninet networking system, in 1985[4].